8. 8 Other types of studies

 Literature review and systematic literature review

 A literature review can report collected results of selected studies.
-A systematic review has to include all relevant studies in the area being looked at.
+The process of selecting studies can make the results biased.

 A systematic literature review has to include all relevant studies in the area being looked at.
 Even though these results should represent the whole range of outcomes it can still be biased by the type of studies that are published.

 Publication bias includes, for example, that studies with positive results are more likely to be published that studies were nothing new is found.
 Positive studies are also likely to be published quicker.
 Studies that are not published can’t be included in literature reviews.

 A meta analysis combines results from many different studies.